SimonLariz/httpbench/README.md

 - Progress bar refresh rate

 Refer to the source code and the `github.com/cheggaaa/pb` package documentation for more details on customization options.

+## Roadmap

+- [ ] Support for POST request with request bodies
+- [ ] Integration with popular monitoring tools (e.g., Prometheus, Grafana)
+- [ ] Web-based dashboard for monitoring and analyzing benchmark results
+- [ ] Support for custom headers and cookies

 ## Contributing